matalek/uw-sik-latency/README.md

 * User Interface server.

 ### Grade ###
-For this assignment i have achieved the highest possible grade (6.0/6.0).
+For this assignment I have achieved the highest possible grade (6.0/6.0).